 Once they have done so, the College of Massage Therapists in British Columbia, known as CMTBC, sends an email to the applicants whether or not they are eligible to start their practice.

-Hence, all Registered Massage Therapists are highly regulated, and the profession is tailored towards helping individuals with an injury, an orthopedic condition, or an injury in a car accident.
+Hence, all Registered Massage Therapists are highly regulated, and the profession is tailored towards helping individuals with an injury, an orthopedic condition, or an injury from a car accident.

 Massage Therapy Students

-When looking at a clinic’s website, you may notice Non-Registered or Relaxation massage.
-These students are in the RMT program waiting to graduate or massage student graduates waiting to write their board exams.
+When looking at a clinic’s website, you may notice non-registered or relaxation massage.
+This type of service is typically administered by students who are in the RMT program waiting to graduate or waiting to write their board exams.

 This group of massage therapists is identified as bodyworkers or student massage therapists.